Difference Between Gophers, Moles, and Voles

 Gopher Activity

-Unlike moles whose diets consist on insects, gophers are herbivores and will eat the surface of plants as well as the roots and tubes.
+Unlike moles, whose diets consist of insects, gophers are herbivores and will eat the surface of plants, roots, and tubes.

-Their feeding patterns cause indirect, but noticeable damage to your turf such as discoloration, plants wilting or torn from the the roots.
-You will also notice scatters of dirt throughout your property as these creatures like to dig new tunnels called "feed holes" to store or eat their food in sometimes.
+Their feeding patterns cause indirect but noticeable damage to your turf, such as discoloration, plant wilting, or tearing from the roots.
+You will also notice scatters of dirt throughout your property as these creatures like digging new tunnels called "feed holes" to store or eat their food.

 Mole